danae/ctanvas/README.md

 The `Train` class has the following properties:

- - `number: String` contains the internal train number.
+ - `number: string` contains the internal train number.
- - `type: String` contains the type of the train, like Intercity or Sprinter.
+ - `type: string` contains the type of the train, like Intercity or Sprinter.
- - `operator: String` contains the operator of this line, like NS or Arriva.
+ - `operator: string` contains the operator of this line, like NS or Arriva.
  - `destination: Station` contains the destination station.
  - `route: Array[Station]` contains the via-stations of this line.
  - `time: Date` contains the departure time.
- - `delay: Integer` contains the departure delay in minutes.
+ - `delay: integer` contains the departure delay in minutes.
- - `platform: String` contains the departure platform.
+ - `platform: string` contains the departure platform.
- - `info: Array[String]` contains obligaroty information about the departure (`opmerkingen` in RDT-API).
+ - `info: Array[string]` contains obligaroty information about the departure (`opmerkingen` in RDT-API).
- - `infoOptional: Array[String]`contains optional information about the line (`tips` in RDT-API).
+ - `infoOptional: Array[string]`contains optional information about the line (`tips` in RDT-API).

 ### Station class